lukaslt1993/songs/README.md

 # Description
 Gets song information from iTunes API and optionally saves it to the local DB.
-Supports users (who can collect their list of songs), user roles (normal, admin) and authorization using JWT<br>
+Supports users (who can collect their list of songs), user roles (normal, admin) and authorization using JWT

-I wrote this to test many Spring Boot tools in a single project.
-Includes roles and authorization
+I wrote this to test many capabilities of Spring Boot in a single project

 ## How to run
 - It's required to run docker database first. __cd__ to __docker/db__ and execute __docker-compose up -d__